ivansladoljev/Navigator/README.md

 Step 1: Download the package using `git clone https://github.com/ivansladoljev/Navigator.git` in the directory you are using.

-Step2: Then create a folder `DATA` in the `Navigator/src/` folder.
-In there you will have to downoald the chain weights for Capse emulator from `https://zenodo.org/record/8187935/files/chains_weights.zip?download=1` and add them to the `DATA` folder.
-Everything should be up and running then.
+Step 2: Then create a folder `DATA` in the `Navigator/src/` folder.
+In there you will have to downoald the chain weights for Capse emulator from `https://zenodo.org/record/8187935/files/chains_weights.zip?download=1` and add them to the `DATA` folder

+Step 3: write  `using Pkg, Pkg.activate("Navigator"), include("Navigator"), using .Navigator` and you are good to go.

 # Introduction